What does the term 'Drawee' refer to in a banking context?

 Prepare for the CMA General and Administrative Exam.
 Use flashcards and multiple-choice questions complete with hints and explanations.
 Boost your readiness and confidence for the exam!

-In a banking context, the term 'Drawee' specifically refers to the person or entity to whom a cheque is made payable.
-The drawee is typically a financial institution, like a bank, that is responsible for honoring the cheque when it is presented for payment.
-When the cheque is deposited or cashed, the drawee verifies whether the funds are available in the account of the drawer, who is the person that wrote the cheque.
+In banking terminology, the term 'Drawee' specifically refers to the bank or financial institution that is responsible for paying the amount specified in a cheque when it is presented for payment.
+This means that the drawee is the entity that administers the funds drawn from the account of the person who wrote the cheque (the drawer).

 Subscribe